seizoux/shoshin/README.md

 - **Screenshot Compilation Tool**: Users can generate a single image from multiple screenshots to easily share their builds in "Wuthering Waves."

 ### Future Features
-- **Comprehensive Gacha Tools**: A suite of tools to assist players in various gacha games, from tracking pulls to optimizing builds.
+- **Comprehensive Gacha Tools**: A suite of tools to assist players in Wuthering Waves, from tracking pulls to optimizing builds.
 - **Forums**: A platform where players can discuss strategies, share tips, and build a community.
 - **User Profiles**: Personalized profiles for users to showcase their game progress and interact with others.
 - **Game Data Integration**: Incorporation of detailed game data to help players make informed decisions.